CCI-MOC/documentation/docs/source/Northeastern-Cluster.md

     * Node 48 (the haas master) has 3 additional 1TB drives
   * IPMI access [VM Setup for Cisco IPMI Access](VM-Setup-for-Cisco-IPMI-Access.html)
   * There is also a SuperMicro emergency box
-    * default IPMI credentials: see bitwarden Default SuperMicro Credentials
+    * default IPMI credentials: see bitwarden Kaizen Default SuperMicro Credentials

   **SWITCHES**
   * Cisco Nexus 5672 (x2)